muyueh/flat-demo-bitcoin-price/README.md

     ![](https://raw.githubusercontent.com/githubocto/flat-demo-bitcoin-price/readme-assets/assets/7.postprocess.png)

-2. **Add code to the postprocess script:** The following code written in Javascript and using Deno (more on this in a bit) validates the Open-Meteo response and keeps the first 24 hourly temperatures in a compact summary file.
+2. **Add code to the postprocess script:** The following code written in Javascript and using Deno (more on this in a bit) validates the Open-Meteo response and flattens the first 24 hourly temperatures into tabular rows.

 	```javascript
         // This can be a typescript file as well